Begin Again

 In the social media world, I see posts all the time that “If you love Christ, copy and paste this post, and tag ten people”.
 Or, “I think you’re wonderful.
 Send this post back to me and send it to ten other women”.
 In this ‘copy and paste’ society, there is pressure to ‘love back’ the way someone else expects you to.
 I have thought about this as Valentine’s Day came and went with no flowers from my husband.
 No chocolate.
 No fancy dinner just the two of us.
 Was I disappointed?
 No, and I will tell you why.
 My husband is not a ‘copy and paste’ kind of man and it took me YEARS to accept him and love him for it and years to stop comparing my marriage to others.
 When Valentine’s Day rolls around, it rolls right past most years.
 And I am at peace with it because he buys me flowers often.
 He brings home my favorite dark chocolate often.
 He takes me out to lunch or brings home food so I do not have to cook often.
 He unloads and loads the dishwasher every night (which is HUGE because that is the one job I do not like to do.
 I will clean bathrooms all day, but I do NOT like to unload the dishwasher.)
 And on one ordinary day last week, he told me I was amazing.

 The point I am trying to make is that just because someone’s love and affection may look different than what others are demonstrating, it does not mean that their love is insincere .
 Just because there were no flowery Valentine’s Day Card by my bedside, does it mean my husband forgot about me?
 My Mr. Steady-low key-quiet- kind- of- guy is not going to go all out with flowery anything and I wish I had realized that much earlier in my marriage.
 (He did wish me a Happy Valentine’s Day.)
 As the wife to this man who is not a ‘copy and paste’ kind of guy, I need to be the kind of wife to him that is not a ‘copy and paste’ kind of woman.
 It has been a long lesson for me to love him as is, in deed and in truth for who God created him to be.
 He is the kind of man who simply does not feel the pressure to be like anyone else, or to love (show love) like anyone else or when everyone else does.
-And I would imagine that it was not easy picnic for him while I worked through my comparison issues and expectations.
+And I would imagine that it was no easy picnic for him while I worked through my comparison issues and expectations.

 To ‘love in deed and in truth’ is a beautiful thing in any relationship.
 Each relationship has it’s own unique traits and just because it may not look like what ‘everyone’ else’s does, it doesn’t mean that it is wrong or weird.
 Some friendships are crazy funny and we laugh a lot.
 Others are more serious and deep.
 Relationships with parents are different for everyone.
 Marriages look different to everyone, and when we do not succumb to comparing and we embrace what is in front of us, there is peace.
 The only kind of love we need to ‘copy and paste’ is Christ’s in that He gave all so that we might live.
 When we show love with our actions and in sincerity, we give so that others may better live and we can make any day a brighter day.